roux-ohdsi/ohdsilab/README.md

 devtools::install_github("roux-ohdsi/ohdsilab")
 ```

 See the vignette "Introduction to ohdsilab" for help getting started.

-Future Vignettes:

-- building concepts in ATLAS - link to video for using ATLAS
-  - link to several ATLAS videos
-  -
-- building cohort definitions in ATLAS
-- feature extraction vignette
-- Pulling cohorts from ATLAS to R/Rstudio
-- Data wrangling with OMOP/Pharmetrics

-- Pharmetrics ohdsilab R package introduction
-- allofus intro
-- code from causal inference class
+There are
+other additional vignettes on using CohortGenerator, FeatureExtraction, and some
+example datawrangling using the OMOP tables and Ohdsilab.

+Future Vignettes will include using ATHENA, using ATLAS, and examples of using
+the All of Us Researcher Workbench.